 Q. Is there a fee to participate?

 There is no upfront cost to participate in Spring2ACTion.
 A 6.3% + 30¢ will be applied at checkout.
-This includes an event management fee (to cover training, materials and hosting of Spring2ACTion) of 2.1% for ACT for Alexandria and a small GiveGab platform fee of 2% (both capped at $20 per transaction), and a standard credit card company fee of 2.2% + 30¢ on a per transaction basis will apply.
+This includes an event management fee (to cover training, materials and hosting of Spring2ACTion) of 2.1% for ACT for Alexandria, a small GiveGab platform fee of 2%, and a standard credit card company fee of 2.2% + 30¢ on a per transaction basis will apply.
 Donors have the option to cover these fees for the organization.
 In 2018, 63% of donors covered fees.

 Q. What is GiveGab?